KRM7/gapp/docs/fitness-functions.md

  - IntegerGene

-The gene type is specified as the type parameter of the `FitnessFunctionBase` and `FitnessFunction` classes.
-This gene type will also determine the GA class that has to be used to find the optimum the fitness function.
+The gene type is specified as the type parameter of the `FitnessFunctionBase` and `FitnessFunction` classes, and it will also determine the GA class that has to be used to find the optimum of the fitness function.

+> [!NOTE]
-See [encodings.md](encodings.md) for more information regarding the encodings.
+> See [encodings.md](encodings.md) for more information about the encoding types.

 ### Chromosome length

-The length of the chromosomes is another parameter that has to be considered, and has to be specified for the fitness function.
-Generally, the chromosome length is going to be equal to the number of variables in the problem, but this isn't always true.
+The length of the chromosomes is another parameter that has to be specified for the fitness function.
+Generally, the chromosome length is going to be equal to the number of variables in the problem, but depending on the encoding used, this will not always be true.
-For example, if the fitness function uses binary-encoding, a single variable will likely be represented by multiple binary genes instead of just a single one.
+For example, if the fitness function uses binary-encoding, a single variable will most likely be represented by multiple binary genes instead of just a single one.

-The chromosome length will also determine the base class that should be used for defining the fitness function. `FitnessFunctionBase` can be used for every problem, and the chromosome length is specified in its constructor. `FitnessFunction` can only be used if the chromosome length is known at compile-time, as the chromosome length is specified as a template parameter of the class.
+The chromosome length will also determine the base class that should be used for defining the fitness function. `FitnessFunctionBase` can be used for every problem, and the chromosome length is specified in its constructor. `FitnessFunction` can only be used if the chromosome length is known at compile-time, and the chromosome length is specified as a template parameter of the class in addition to the gene type.

 ```cpp
 template<typename GeneType>